CamiloAPR/html-sentinel/README.md

 ### What do I do if I want to contribute?

-// Post your issues or create a Pull Request with your ideas.
+// Post your issues or create a Pull Request with your ideas :)

-### Why React.js for the reports isn't it a little bit overkill?
+### Why React.js for the reports? isn't it a little bit overkill?

 // Yes. when I first built this tool (2021) I just wanted to explore React and this seemed like a good opportunity.